Ipswich home raided as part of firearms investigation

 A man has been arrested by the National Crime Association after officers raided a home in Ipswich.

-Officers from the National Crime Association (NCA) raided the address in Hawthorne Drive on Friday Morning, July 16.
+Officers from the National Crime Agency (NCA) raided the address in Hawthorn Drive on Friday Morning, July 16.

 A spokeswoman for the NCA confirmed the arrest was made in connection with a firearms investigation.